In reviewPrivate betaOwner: Desmond

 16. How much human review overhead does this create?

-- Proof hook: Confidence positioning brief and Trust Centre narrative.
+• Proof hook: Assisted-beta delivery model and Trust Centre narrative.

 17. Can this handle enterprise complexity?

-- Short answer: It can handle most complex research needs, including multi-lingual studies and enterprise-level auditing.
+• Short answer: It can handle most complex research needs, including multi-lingual studies and traceable, reviewable ways of working.
 The honest caveat is that the formal enterprise security and procurement pack is still being assembled.

-- Longer answer: The right framing is not that the platform only works for simple use cases and grows into complexity later.
-The stronger answer is that it can already support most complex research work, including multi-lingual studies, heavier enterprise research programs, and audit-ready ways of working.
-The connected platform and confidence layer are designed to keep governance, traceability, and evidence visible as complexity rises, not just when a study is small and simple.
+• Longer answer: The right framing is not that the platform only works for simple use cases and grows into complexity later.
+The stronger answer is that it can already support most complex research work, including multi-lingual studies, heavier enterprise research programs, and traceable review workflows.
+The connected platform and quality layer are designed to keep governance, traceability, and evidence visible as complexity rises, not just when a study is small and simple.
 Over time, that can deepen further into a broader system of record for insight knowledge, with stronger access control and organizational reach across teams and markets.
 The real caveat is not research complexity.
 It is that the formal security documentation, procurement packaging, and legal pack are still catching up for the most procurement-heavy enterprise conversations.

-- Proof hook: Confidence narrative, audit-trail story, and pricing model tiers.
+• Proof hook: Current launch narrative, audit-trail capability, and pricing-model tiers.

 Commercial and pilot questions